 The lesson plans that I designed for Blondie are built on what I learned from my teachers Alexandra Kurland, Mary Hunter, and Jesús Rosales-Ruiz, using a constructional approach, which behavior analyst Israel Goldiamond developed.

-In his influential article “Toward a Constructional Approach to Social Problems: Ethical and Constitutional Issues Raised by Applied Behavior Analysis,” Goldiamond describes the constructional approach (also check this paper or this book from Joe Layng for a deep dive).
+In his influential article “Toward a Constructional Approach to Social Problems: Ethical and Constitutional Issues Raised by Applied Behavior Analysis,” Goldiamond describes the constructional approach.

 The constructional approach

-In a constructional approach, the solution to a problem lies in the careful construction or reinstatement of behavioral repertoires or their transfer to new situations.
-Even the most disturbing or bizarre behavior is considered rational and makes sense to the individual.
+In a constructional approach, the solution to a problem lies in the careful construction or reinstatement of behavioural repertoires or their transfer to new situations.
+Even the most disturbing or bizarre behaviour is considered rational and makes sense to the individual.

 “The rat is always right.”